yunho-c/yunho-c/README.md

 I plan to keep working really hard on stuff like this.

-If I can ever build a product with a positive societal impact like the [Dot Pad](https://pad.dotincorp.com), I will consider my life a success on my deathbed.
+If I can ever build a product with a positive societal impact like the [Dot Pad](https://pad.dotincorp.com), I will consider my life a big success on my deathbed.